 I like how Native Tongue strongly fuses together feelings of both struggle and empowerment.
 It’s a common sentiment for diaspora people.

 Yeah, I think growing up being bullied was awful, but it also taught me about resilience.
 Since I was very young I was bullied and I felt like I was never enough to fit into any community.
 I wasn’t Filipino enough , Indigenous enough or white enough so I always felt isolated and un-belonging.
 I also find it hard to navigate the boundaries in terms of my Indigenous heritage and where I belong in that space.
 I was not brought up in the culture and this is something that needs to be given to you.

 What have been some recent moments in your music career that have made you feel like it was all worth it?

 Since releasing this album I have received so much support and love from so many different people and communities.
 So many people have opened up to me about their own stories that are similar to mine and it feels a lot like a healing experience.
 I also remember this moment when I was up in Dubbo playing a show and my grandmother was in the audience.
 I was singing my songs to her and knowing that she could see me tell these stories made me so happy.
 She was crying, I was crying, and the whole thing was so emotional.
 The room was full of people, but it was as if I could only see my grandmother.
 I’m glad I got to experience that.

-As you may have noticed, we don’t enforce a paywall—because we want to share the best of home-grown music journalism with you.
-As an independent operation, Swampland gets by thanks to the support of Creative Victoria and the Melbourne City of Literature Office, alongside our intelligent, sexy subscribers.
-But we’re always in need of more financial help.
-If you enjoyed this piece, and have dosh to spare, chuck us a few extra dollars so we can invest more independent, longform Australian music journalism and photography.
+As you may have noticed, Swampland does not enforce an online paywall—because we want to share the best of home-grown music journalism with you.
+If you enjoyed this piece and have dosh to spare, consider chucking us a few extra dollars so we can invest more independent, longform Australian music journalism and photography.